NickKaklanis/ServiceSynthesizerTool_RESTful_WS_Maven/README.md

 2) Run "mvn clean install" in the root directory of the source code

-Important Note:
+Important note:

-1) Please complete...
+Please modify the contents of the [config.properties](https://github.com/NickKaklanis/ServiceSynthesizerTool_RESTful_WS_Maven/blob/master/src/main/webapp/WEB-INF/config.properties) according to your preferences

 ### Funding Acknowledgement